Meet our customer: female founder of Collab Associates

 I want to move to Cornwall where my boyfriend is from.
 I love the place and having your own business allows you the freedom to do something like this.
 There are plenty of small businesses down there too to complement my ethos.
 There is a huge art scene there especially around St. Ives.
 Art is a keen interest of mine so I’d love to get involved in this industry somehow.

-Discover more about Collab Associates.
+Discover more about Collab Associates (external link).

 Read more in our female founder series: